gtxistxgao/Logger/README.md

 ![window](ProgressPics/9.9/20160910013942.png)

 The program will automatically record the progress in the "notes" folder.
 Each day, the program will only generate one record file.

+Close the program: Any time the window shows up, click the X button on the right-top window.

 Enjoy~